joedvorak/field-robotics/README.md

 statement: *import robotics*.
 For more concise code, I would use *import robotics as robo*.

 ## Dependencies
-The functions within robotics.py rely on numpy version 1.18.5 and matplotlib version 3.2.2.
+The functions within robotics.py rely on *numpy version 1.18.5* and *matplotlib version 3.2.2*.
 If you are using newer versions of these libraries, the functions may not work.